- Education and Science

-If you live alone and own a pet, (like I do), this is a good time to spend with your pets and keep them company.
+If you live alone and own a pet as I do, this quality time would benefit you and them.
 You can give them TLC and play with them, so they won’t bark or meow at you.
-And if you have fish, rabbits, or any other kind of domesticated pet, this would work too, one way or another.
+And if you have fish, rabbits, or any other kind of domesticated pet, this would work, too, one way or another.

 For those who have a significant other, this is a great time to catch up with them by asking about work.
-You can also snuggle with them, too.
-For those who have families, you can talk to them about their day at school/college or work.
+You can also snuggle with them.
+For those who have families, you can talk to them about their day at school, college or work.
 Family Game Night used to be a thing of the past.
-But now it’s been back for a few years, thanks to the Hub Network, that brought back the classic board games and made it interactive with audience participation.
+Thanks to the Hub Network on TV, it's been brought back for a couple of years by making classic board games interactive with audience participation.
 If you love playing board games with your family, you can spend some quality time with them by playing the classics and have some fun and laughter.
 Take out the board games or a stack of playing cards to keep everyone busy in the dark or in a lighted room.
-For card games, you can do UNO and go Fish with your younger kids.
+For card games, you can do UNO and Go Fish with your younger kids.
 If you have puzzles like jigsaw puzzles, they can be preoccupied for a while.
 Family time is a fun time to spend with those you love.

 Tip: If the weather’s nice out, take your dog for a walk or give your cat some fresh air and sunshine.
 Take your family out and go exploring around your town.
 Have a spare cooler to keep your food cold.
 You can always eat out, dine in, or create your own meals.
 Check out your museums or local gardens and parks.
 Going for a hike to give everyone some exercise.

-If you’re alone in the silent darkness, you can do some meditation and take some time for yourself.
-You can start small with a 5-minute mini meditation or go for a full half-hour for a complete meditation.
+If you’re alone in the silent darkness, you can do some meditation and take time for yourself.
+You can start small with a 5-minute mini-meditation or go for a full half-hour for a complete meditation.

-If you’re behind on sleep, you can always take a power nap and get some much-deserved rest.
+If you’re behind on sleep, you can always take a power nap and get much-deserved rest.
 That’s what I did.
 Just don’t go longer than an hour.
-Snuggle up with your pets and enjoy the silence that awaits you.
+Snuggle up with your pets and enjoy the tranquility.

-Another thing you can do is doing some praying if you feel like it.
+Another thing you can do is praying.
 You can pray for electricity to be restored and the lights to be back on.

 Tip: If your cell has a timer function, you can time yourself for meditation and perhaps power naps.
-Make sure you fully charge your cell every night, if you do lose electricity.
+Make sure you fully charge your cell every night in case you lose electricity.

 Read a Good Book, Magazine or Newspaper

 If you love to read, and need to catch up on your reading, this is a good time to do so.
 If you prefer the print version, you can read a book you own or from your local library and get swept away by a storyline.
-If you can do some offline reading, too, by reading e-books on your computer or on your e-book reader.
-This would be a good way to get you busy and being proactive.
+If you can do some offline reading by reading e-books on your computer, tablet, Iphone, or on your e-book reader too.
+This would be a good way to keep you busy and being proactive.

-You can also check out some magazines articles or e-zine articles on any topic for any version.
-If you’re behind on the news, you can get caught up with reading your own newspapers, if you have a subscription, or read them online, like on your Kindle, too.
+You can also check out some magazines or e-zine articles on any topic for any version.
+If you’re behind on the news, you can get caught up by reading your own newspapers, if you have a subscription, or read them online, like on your Kindle, too.

-Tip: For those who read on an e-book reader, make sure you check the battery status and recharge if necessary for your reading pleasure.
+Tip: For those who read on an e-book reader, make sure you check the battery status and recharge if necessary to ensure your reading pleasure.
 You can do this beforehand and save yourself some grief.
-You can do it offline, as long as you have electricity.
+You can do it offline as long as you have electricity.